IlyaSemenov/git-telegram-bot/docs/run-local.md

 # Running Locally

-This guide explains how to run the GitHub-Telegram Bot locally for development and testing.
+This guide explains how to run the Git-Telegram Bot locally for development and testing.

 ## Prerequisites